FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

         return wrapper
 ```

-The code is pretty much self-explanatory if you have ever written a Python decorator otherwise you should read about it since it takes some time to wrap your head around it.
+The code is pretty much self-explanatory if you have ever written a Python decorator; otherwise, you should read about it since it takes some time to wrap your head around it.
 Basically, we set up a default logger, create a Pandas DataFrame from the Row iterator, pass it to our UDF/UDAF and convert its return value back to a Row iterator.
 The only additional thing that might still raise questions is the usage of ``args[-1]``.
 This is due to the fact that ``func`` might also be a method of an object.
 In this case, the first argument would be ``self`` but the last argument is in either cases the actual argument that ``mapPartitions`` will pass to us.
 The code of ``setup_logger`` depends on your Spark installation.
 In case you are using Spark on Apache [YARN][], it might look like this:

 ```python
 import os